gungorenu/factorio-frostpunk-theme/Readme.md

 some issues I created somehow or realized I need to fix

-- FIXED? **Pollution:** early (non-upgraded) furnaces have very low pollution.
+- FIXED **Pollution:** early (non-upgraded) furnaces have very low pollution.
 20 boiler, 40 steam engine produces pollution 600/m with 36MW, furnace will do 480 at 48MW, and a lot lower on lower power or with efficiency upgrades
+- **Pre-Chunk Generation Building:** this is a serious issue. when a furnace is about to be built, code simply rushes forward and builds everything including crater but on un-generated chunks. this behavior causes game re-applying or even re-generating chunks and overwriting the cliffs built etc. so basically a pre-built crater will be overwritten within seconds later. the solution would be to wait until the needed chunks are generated or queue it, and when AFTER chunk is generated then the other stuff can be build, including clearing etc. chunk generation is observable and entity creating is queue-able so it shall not be a big problem I hope

 ## Won't Work